 Beta-Caryophyllene is a chemical compound in the terpene family.
 Terpenes are common compounds found in plants that are responsible for distinct aromas and flavors in your favorite essential oils.
 Each one also produces specific health benefits.
 Chemical building blocks called isoprenes make up terpenes, and bicyclic sesquiterpenes, like this one, have three isoprene building block units.

 We have Beta-Caryophyllene to thank for the spicy, peppery taste of black pepper and the woodsy smell of plants and oils like clove oil, copaifera oil, basil, hops, oregano, lavender, rosemary, and true cinnamon.

-Due to its smell, taste, and ability to act as a dietary cannabinoid, studies suggest you can use beta-caryophyllene as a flavoring agent or food additive, as well as in cosmetics, creams, toothpaste, and other commercial products to enhance their therapeutic effects.
+Due to its smell, taste, and ability to act as a dietary cannabinoid, studies suggest you can use beta-caryophyllene as a flavoring agent or food additive.
+On top of that, it can even be used in cosmetics, creams, toothpaste, and other commercial products to enhance their therapeutic effects.
 (2)

 Not sure what a dietary cannabinoid is?

 See, your endocannabinoid system helps regulate various physiological and mental functions in your body.
 Two main cannabinoid receptors make this happen:

 Doctors say Beta-caryophyllene acts as a dietary cannabinoid because it binds to CB2 receptors to help provide therapeutic benefits for conditions like inflammation, pain, and osteoporosis (3).